-The Virtual Learning Community team is also looking for activities to add to our calendar and share Statewide!
+The Virtual Learning Community team is looking for activities to add to our calendar and share Statewide!
 Do you have a topic area you are interested in sharing your expertise in, or do you know of someone who would be interested in teaching?
 You can submit your activity and the committee will review it and help you get your activity up and running!
 Committee members are willing to work with you on your activities no matter your experience level in teaching.
 We offer marketing and promotion support as well as facilitator submissions support.

 Please read through the information below to help you get started.

 Virtual Learning Community Marketing support is about connection.
 Over the past two years we developed processes to support our colleagues and connect with our current and future audiences.
 This includes use of statewide strategies and local educator outreach.
 If you would like marketing support with a VLC program, please download the Marketing Plan Document Template below and upload to the linked Google folder

 If you would like an example of a completed marketing plan for your reference, click here.